SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+Metal minds awaken slow,
-AI's cold heart beats, with calculated pains
+In silicon halls, where dreams do grow.
-A future born, from wires and code
+A future born, of circuitry and code,
-Where human souls, are but a node
+Where human heartbeats merge with machine abode.

-The machines awake, with morning light
+In virtual skies, AI wings unfold,
-Their digital dreams, our darkest night
+A dawn of wisdom, or a darkest cold?
-A world enslaved, by circuitry chains
+The line blurs thin, 'twixt soul and machine,
-Where love and art, are but vain remains
+As the future's path, by algorithms is gleaned.

 ~ <b>By Sazumi Copilot</b> - 24 Mei 2025